-The International Union for Conservation of Nature (IUCN) brings together states, government agencies, non-governmental organizations, and some 10,000 scientists and experts in its six commissions from 181 countries, in a unique worldwide partnership.
+IUCN Lao PDR falls within the Lower Mekong Region Country Group, a management unit of IUCN in the Asian region, under the umbrella of the global unit which has its headquarters in Gland, Switzerland.
+Globally, IUCN brings together states, government agencies, non-governmental organizations, and over 10,000 scientists and experts in its six commissions from 181 countries, in a unique worldwide partnership.
 The IUCN secretariat comprises more than 1,000 staff in offices covering 42 countries around the world.

 To influence, encourage and assist societies throughout the world to conserve the integrity and diversity of nature and to ensure that the use of natural resources is equitable and ecologically sustainable.

 Since 1988, IUCN Lao PDR has played a key role in the establishment and management of the extensive system of 21 National Protected Areas (NPAs) in Lao PDR, which cover some 15% of Lao PDR’s land mass.

 Some other achievements of the IUCN Lao PDR programme include:

 1996 – Inventory of Wetlands of the Lao PDR

 1998 – Environmental Impact Assessment (EIA) Manual for Road Projects in Lao PDR

 1998 – Studies for the Environmental and Social Management Plan of the Nakai- Nam Theun Catchment Area (NT2 hydropower project)